ReetikJoshi/ItonicsAutomation/README.md

 - **Note**: Pass "**json**" or "**xlsx**" value inside "**type**" key of environment to login facebook user accordingly.
 - Location: 'src/test/resources/testData/'

+## Reporting
+- **ExtentReports library** is used to generate reports located inside "**Extent Reports**" folder.
+- Will generate an html file containing details like test name, test status(pass or fail), pie-charts, execution time, etc.
+- Default TestNg reports can also be accessed inside **test-output** folder.